Connectedness

 \(V \subseteq Y\) is open precisely when \(F^{-1}(V)\) is open.
 Continuity gives the forward

 implication, so only the converse requires the hypothesis.
-Suppose \(F^{-1}(V)\) is open; then
+Suppose \(F^{-1}(V)\) is open.
+Then

-its complement \(F^{-1}(Y \setminus V) = X \setminus F^{-1}(V)\) is closed, so by (1) its image
+its complement \(F^{-1}(Y \setminus V) = X \setminus F^{-1}(V)\) is closed, so by (1) its

-\(F(X \setminus F^{-1}(V))\) is closed in \(Y\).
+image \(F(X \setminus F^{-1}(V))\) is closed in \(Y\).
 Surjectivity gives

-\(F(X \setminus F^{-1}(V)) = Y \setminus V\), whence \(Y \setminus V\) is closed and \(V\) is open.
+\(F(X \setminus F^{-1}(V)) = Y \setminus V\), whence \(Y \setminus V\) is closed and \(V\) is

-Thus \(F\) is a quotient map.
-(3) An injective map is a bijection onto its image
+(3) An injective map is a bijection onto its image \(F(X)\), and the corestriction

-\(F(X)\), and the corestriction \(F : X \to F(X)\) is a continuous bijection that is closed (a
+\(F : X \to F(X)\) is a continuous bijection that is closed, since a closed map remains closed

-closed map remains closed when the codomain is cut down to the image).
+when the codomain is cut down to the image.
 By the

 characterization of homeomorphisms,

-a closed continuous bijection is a homeomorphism; hence \(F : X \to F(X)\) is a homeomorphism, which
+a closed continuous bijection is a homeomorphism.
+Hence \(F : X \to F(X)\) is a homeomorphism,

-is exactly the assertion that \(F\) is an embedding.
-(4) A bijective map is simultaneously
+which is exactly the assertion that \(F\) is an embedding.

-surjective and injective, so it is both a quotient map and an embedding; equivalently, the
+(4) A bijective map is simultaneously surjective and injective, so it is both a quotient map

-corestriction in (3) is onto all of \(Y\), giving a homeomorphism \(F : X \to Y\). \(\blacksquare\)
+and an embedding.
+Equivalently, the corestriction in (3) is onto all of \(Y\), giving a

 The force of this lemma lies in how little it asks.
-To verify that a continuous bijection between a
+To verify that a continuous bijection between

-recognizing embeddings of compact manifolds, and it is the reason quotients of compact spaces by closed
+common method of recognizing embeddings of compact manifolds, and it is the reason quotients of

-equivalence relations remain so well-behaved.
+compact spaces by closed equivalence relations remain so well-behaved.

 Proper Maps

 The closed map lemma extracts its conclusion from compactness of the entire domain.
-Many maps
+Many

-— have non-compact domains yet still control compact sets in the codomain by pulling them back to
+maps of interest have non-compact domains yet still control compact sets in the codomain by

-compact sets.
-This is the notion of properness, and it is precisely the hypothesis that resurrects the
+and the orbit maps of group actions.
+That pullback property is the notion of properness, and it is precisely the

-closed map lemma in the non-compact setting.
+hypothesis that resurrects the closed map lemma in the non-compact setting.

 Definition: Proper Map